 The international nature of the horse industry poses challenges for exotic disease prevention and control.
-While equine exotic disease incursions into the United Kingdom (UK) are rare, they can cause significant health, welfare, and economic consequences.
-Disease prevention and control is highly regulated in some sectors of the industry (e.g. racing).
-However, the leisure horse sector lacks the same level of regulation, and thus little is known about their current level of preparedness for an exotic disease incursion.
+While equine exotic disease incursions into the UK are rare, they can cause significant health, welfare, and economic consequences.
+However, little is known about the industry's current level of preparedness for an exotic disease incursion.

 - Investigate the knowledge, understanding, and attitudes of non-racing horse owners to exotic diseases, and identify potential blocks to uptake and adoption of principles of exotic disease recognition and control